 2013 Ian Rank-Broadley

-Depicting pairs of floral emblems, it is part of the first floral series since the 1984 floral series started.
-This 2013 coin shows the leek and the daffodil to represent Wales.
+Depicting pairs of floral emblems, it was part of the first floral series since the 1984 floral series started.
+This 2013 coin showed the leek and the daffodil to represent Wales.